5 Common AI Mistakes That Beginners make (and How to Fix Them Fast)

 Reality check: This editing should take 5-10 minutes, not hours.
 If you're rewriting everything, your original request was too vague.

-Mistake #4: Expecting AI to Read Your Mind (The Context Problem Most AI Beginners Face)
+Mistake #4: Expecting AI to Read Your Mind About Context 🤯

 The Problem: You assume AI knows your business, your audience, or your goals without explaining them.